AyS-0908/GNews-Summarizer/README.md

 - Cache is used automatically for both single and batch modes

 ### Error Handling
+- Smart error classification: The app categorizes errors by type and severity
-- Network issues: The app will automatically retry temporary network failures
+- Network issues: The app automatically retries temporary network failures
 - API rate limits: Clearly identifies rate limit errors with helpful guidance
 - Authentication issues: Provides clear instructions when API keys are invalid
+- Detailed troubleshooting: Each error includes specific steps to resolve the issue
 - Retry capability: Failed summaries can be re-queued with a single click
+- Visual error indicators: Different styling for temporary, fixable, and critical errors

 ## API Key Security